ID5 on The Road: London Post Event Recap

 Advertising in the era of AI with Sir Martin Sorrell

 Mathieu sat down with advertising legend, Sir Martin Sorrell, to discuss how advertising is changing as AI rises.
-The event was held on the day after the U.S. Presidential Elections, so Sir Martin discussed not only the effect of new technologies on advertising, but was keen to expand on how the future administration will impact businesses all over the world and how the tech industry will be affected by the geopolitical situation at hand.
+The event happened the day after the U.S. Presidential Elections, so Sir Martin discussed not only the effect of new technologies on advertising, but he was also keen to expand on how the future administration will impact businesses all over the world and how the geopolitical situation at hand will affect the tech industry.

 The Future of Tech After DOJ vs Google